Outcast. Bi-Polar. Crazy. Schizo. Anti-social. Disabled. Broken. Delusional.

 A simple shift in perspective could be the salve we need for this collective wound.
 Perhaps we incorporate more compassionate language for the individuals that society has largely failed.
 Indeed, how could there be healing when all we’re doing is thickening the social lines through our disparaging labels?

 It’s more important than ever to allow room for mistakes and healing, for pain and resilience, and to carry that intention in the way we think, talk about, and treat mental health.

 Another way to think about this is to treat each person’s experience as if it were on a continuum.
-This means that we honor the vastly different ways each person shows up in the world within the infinite paradigm between good and bad.
+This means that we honor the vastly different ways each person shows up in the world within the paradigm between good and bad.
 People are not machines, nor are they just one thing.
-We are infinitely diverse and complex – an organism with a vast spectrum of emotional, cognitive, ethical, and spiritual states.
+We are infinitely diverse and complex – an organism with a wide spectrum of emotional, cognitive, and spiritual states.

 It’s important to note that this is NOT the same thing as condoning harmful ideas or behaviors…it simply means we learn to have compassion for what people went through.
 Indeed, we all carry an invisible story that no one else knows.

-It makes little sense, then, to be attached to a particular word or label for a person, even if that word or label has helped us understand her behavior in the past.
+It makes little sense, then, to be rigidly attached to a particular word or label for a person, even if that word or label has helped us understand her behavior in the past.
 If we can shift our focus from “fixing the problem” to “understanding the person with the problem”, it might help lift the damaging spell we have placed on others, and ultimately ourselves.